mazzonelorenzo1/LiquidAI/README.md

 Use the Colab notebook if you do not have access to a local NVIDIA GPU.

 Always verify that your audio file paths are correct before running the script.

-The model is large; expect slow startup times on smaller GPUs.